wp-plugins/amr-clearskys-availability-modification-for-27/readme.txt

 === amr property availability (orig clearksys) ===
 Contributors: clearskys, anmari
-Tags: calendar, property, properties, availability, widget Requires at least: 2.6
+Tags: calendar, property, properties, availability, widget, guest, bookings Requires at least: 2.6
-Tested up to: 3.4.1
+Tested up to: 4.2.2
-Version: 1.2
+Version: 1.3
-Stable tag: 1.2
+Stable tag: trunk

 Offers simple bookings management for simple properties.
 Has an availability calendar per property and a feed.

 == Description ==
+Simple property booking an availability plugin.
+Works out the box for one property.
+Add your own little file from the sample for more properties.
+Add guest details, booking and payment status.

-The original Clearskys Property Availability calendar appears to be no more.
+This is a mod of the original Clearskys Property Availability calendar which appears to no longer exist.
-This version was modified for 2.7.1 with wordpress in own directory, shortcodes, multiple properties (rudimentary).
+This version was initially modified for 2.7.1 with wordpress in own directory, shortcodes, multiple properties (rudimentary).
 I have done a simple update, removing deprecated calls and notices.
 It could use a property add module (that was in clearskys 'paid' version I think), so has a rudimentary method to add the properties if you need more than one.
 For more than 1 property, copy the amr_props_sample.php to amr_props.php, add/deletes line as indicated!

-I altered as noted for my own purposes - I could not wait till they delivered a new version.
-I took some extra time to offer it up to the wordpress community as it seemed there were a few folk needing it.
+It has now been slightly refreshed for wordpress 4.3  beta - minor changes.

 == Version History ==
+= Version 1.3 =
+*   fixed deprecated calls and notices.
+*   added link in settings page to auto create the calendar availabiity shortode in a page.
+*   basic testing on 4.3alpha

 = Version 1.2 =
 *   fixed deprecated calls and notices.
 *   basic testing on 3.4.1